eyas-ranjous/intervals-composite/README.md

 ```

 ### .clearOne()
-clears one interval from the collection.s
+clears one interval from the collections.
 ```js
 intervals.clearOne('module_1_interval');
 ```